harsha8797/Airbnb_Seattle_Data_Analysis_Project/README.md

 This analysis suggests that property type is a critical factor in pricing strategy, with unique or higher-end property types enabling hosts to charge more.

+##Results

+##The analysis revealed:

+Seasonal trends impacting booking rates and pricing strategies.
+Key factors influencing listing prices, including property type and location.
+High-demand areas within Seattle for Airbnb listings.
+Sentiments expressed in customer reviews, highlighting areas of strength and opportunities for improvement.

+Detailed data code and other visualisations code are documented in the Airbnb_Analysis.ipynb notebook.